Adapting your home: The bathroom

 • Can you maintain your balance when getting into the bath?

 • How is the strength in your upper body?
-For example being able to take some weight though your arms to push up into a standing position, or using a firm grip to turn taps on and off.
+For example, are you able to take some weight though your arms to push up into a standing position, and do you have adequate grip strength to be able to turn taps on and off?

 • Do you have a condition that is likely to worsen over time affecting your ability to access the bath or bathroom in the future (even with the use of equipment)?